solar2d/com.cleveradssolutions-plugin.cas/docs/CleverAdsSolutions/setCcpaStatus.markdown

 cas.setCcpaStatus("opt_out_sale")
 ``````

-> We recommend to set Privacy API before initializing CAS SDK.
+> We recommend to set Privacy API as a parametr in initializing CAS SDK.

 </div>